Orleans (band): 1980s

-Orleans then signed with the fledgling Radio Records and recorded their next album, One of a Kind, in Fort Lauderdale, Florida in the summer of 1982.
-The album (released in September 1982) put forth a more "early 80s style" Pop keyboard driven sound and included brand new band member Michael Mugrage, replacing "Fly" Amero on guitar at the request of the album's producers, Don Silver and Ben Wisch.
-Jerry Marotta briefly rejoined the band to play on the album but was soon replaced by drummer Nicholas Parker after its release.
-But Radio Records, likewise, went bankrupt just as One of a Kind was hitting the record store shelves.
+Orleans then signed with the fledgling Radio Records and recorded their next album, One of a Kind, in Fort Lauderdale, Florida, in the summer of 1982.
+The album (released in September 1982) put forth a more "early '80s style" pop, keyboard-driven sound and included new band member Michael Mugrage, replacing "Fly" Amero on guitar at the request of the album's producers, Don Silver and Ben Wisch.
+Jerry Marotta briefly rejoined the band to play on the album, but was soon replaced by drummer Nicholas Parker after its release.
+Radio Records also went bankrupt just as One of a Kind was hitting the record store shelves.

 Without a record label, Orleans struggled in the early 1980s, playing mostly small clubs in the Northeast.
-At the same time, Larry and Lance formed a side group, Mood Ring, with Bob Leinbach, Nicholas Parker, singer/songwriter Robbie Dupree (of "Steal Away" fame) and various other Woodstockers who drifted in and out to play for fun, mostly at parties and clubs.
-Mood Ring played some club dates in 1984 & 1985 billed as Robbie Dupree and Orleans (In the late 2000s, Mood Ring reconvened to do occasional concert dates).
+At the same time, Larry and Lance formed a side group, Mood Ring, with Bob Leinbach, Nicholas Parker, singer/songwriter Robbie Dupree (of "Steal Away" fame), and various other Woodstockers who drifted in and out to play for fun, mostly at parties and clubs.
+Mood Ring played some club dates in 1984 and 1985, billed as Robbie Dupree and Orleans (in the late 2000s, Mood Ring reconvened to do occasional concert dates).

-After a couple of years touring the Northeast club circuit, during a two-week stint in Bermuda in September 1984, Larry lost his voice just one day into the gig due to a combination of air-conditioning and high humidity.
+After a few touring the Northeast club circuit, during a two-week stint in Bermuda in September 1984, Larry lost his voice just one day into the gig due to a combination of air conditioning and high humidity.
 After this, he returned to his home in Woodstock and decided to take some time off to allow his voice to heal.
 At that low point, both Larry and Lance felt that was the likely end of Orleans.

 Kelly went on to join Steve Forbert's Flying Squirrels in 1981 and did a few shows in the Central New York area with Mick Ronson.
 He also played with Clarence Clemons and the Red Bank Rockers before joining Meat Loaf's Neverland Express in 1983.
 On October 29, 1984, Wells died while on tour in England with Meat Loaf.
-After a night of partying, his body was found on the front stairs of a London flat at which he was staying.
+After a night of partying, his body was found on the front stairs of a London flat where he was staying.
 According to pathologist Dr. Ian West, a post mortem examination revealed "high levels of morphine and cocaine" in Kelly's body.
 "Death came from the drummer inhaling his own vomit 'induced by snorting a mixture of heroin and cocaine'."